tailorsmit/django_assignment/Readme.txt

 python manage.py runserver

-you should see the url like http://127.0.0.1:8000/ go to your browser paste linke hit enter.
+you should see the url like http://127.0.0.1:8000/ go to your browser paste link hit enter.

 you can see 2 endpoints
 1. http://127.0.0.1:8000/admin/